 Credeur Refers To Patients As 'Leads,' 'Closes,' 'Deal Flow'

 This is amazingly disgusting and deplorable," Morse said.Morse sponsored legislation last session that would have required more transparency from medical providers like chiropractors."Here he's hiding it because he wants you to think he's something that he's not, said Morse, "And that's inappropriate in my point of view, and will end up costing him his license."In another video, Credeur admits he rarely utilizes that chiropractic license.In June we collected over $318,000 in cash in our office, no insurance.
 I adjusted, maybe, two people the entire month," Credeur said.

 Patients Spent Thousands Of Dollars With Contracts

-Choice and Access.
+- Choice and Access.
 These are essential to any individual and their ability to promote health and wellness within their body.
 FECC provides not only choice and access, but hope as well.
 Hope for patients with diabetic and thyroid issues through individualized treatment plans based upon Functional Endocrinology.
 Of our patient base, 95% are satisfied and have seen results through this unique treatment option.
 Our doctors have thousands of hours of post-doctorate training to ensure the best possible care is being provided.
 In every instance, we have been forthright, honest and within the rules and regulations that guide chiropractic service.
 To further these treatment options, we train other chiropractors to provide the same caliber and quality of care to expand access for patients beyond FECCs capacity.
 The most gratifying piece of this training is to teach other chiropractors to help and care for more people.
 There are millions who could benefit from our services.
 By sharing best practices, more patients have access to this unique specialized care.